alicetra/Plant-Forum-Backend/README.md

 The need for flexibility drives our choice to utilize a Level 0 DFD: we aim to grasp the data flow model broadly, without fixating on specific details.
 This strategic approach accommodates potential changes—likely during the upcoming production phase.

-**Note that most diagrams are SVG so open in live server to view.
-If you are viewing this on a laptop the full diagram might not be shown unless you click on the SVG file.
-Please click on any pictures to zoom and view if needed**
+**Note that diagrams are SVG so open in live server to view if you are reading this as a MD file.
+If you are viewing this from the github depo on a laptop the full diagram might not be shown unless you click on the SVG file.
+Feel free to zoom in of any diagram**

 ### Individual functions data flow system
 ![Alt text](Dataflow/Comment.svg)